tc39/notes/es7/2016-09/sept-28.md

 WH: Can anyone produce a concrete example of where this matters?

-BF: This...
+BFS: This...

 (Note: this is far in the future of the deck)

 ![](https://i.gyazo.com/a1c0ea7e6590d8844f33a5013c0b05a1.png)

-BF: [Timing example - hoistable] After linking, functions are available to be called [since functions are hoisted].
+BFS: [Timing example - hoistable] After linking, functions are available to be called [since functions are hoisted].
 If we get some things wrong, foo could be undefined when we try to call it.

 AWB: This can't happen.

 YK: Is this related to cycles?

-BF: Most of the problems are related to cycles, or things that cross them
+BFS: Most of the problems are related to cycles, or things that cross them

 YK: If you have a cycle, make sure the hoistable decls are evaluated ...?

 BE: How observable?

-BF: In pure ESM, you never run code before it's completely linked, but when interacting with commonjs, we have to be able to execute some code earlier.
+BFS: In pure ESM, you never run code before it's completely linked, but when interacting with commonjs, we have to be able to execute some code earlier.

 DH: ES2015 does not cope with dynamic modules.

-BF: If we have any interop, the distinctions between
+BFS: If we have any interop, the distinctions between

-BF: let's go back instead of skipping ahead a bunch of slides
+BFS: let's go back instead of skipping ahead a bunch of slides

 AWB: Need to understand differences between static and dynamic per spec.

 BE/DH: need to address interop, dynamic code that can execute before link

-BF: CommonJS/ESM interop: conceptual distinctions are fundamentally at odds, material distinctions are at odds due to spec/implementation details
+BFS: CommonJS/ESM interop: conceptual distinctions are fundamentally at odds, material distinctions are at odds due to spec/implementation details

 AWB: Conceptually, ESM is based around sharing bindings, whereas CJS is based on sharing values